grod220/TMS-D.A.Carson/README.md

 - On Firebase Blaze plan.
 Will pay as you go.

 ### Notes
-- Increasingly inspired by [JAM stack] (https://jamstack.org/).
+- Increasingly inspired by [JAM stack](https://jamstack.org/).
 Pre-rendered, statically served content + serverless cloud functions for backend/routes.

 ### Update from v3
 - Moved from front-end + backend expressjs in Heroku to only front-end app with serverless cloud functions with Firebase (+hosting).